-- eUE MUST use the new Time of Day value retrieved from eCM, - eUE MUST invalidate all Kerberos tickets (per [PKT-SEC1.5]), - eUE MUST generate the corresponding management event specified in [PKT-EUE-DATA].
+Whenever the new ToD value is calculated by the eCM, the eUE MUST immediately use the new Time of Day value in all further operations where Time of the Day is required (e.g., Kerberos operations, event messages).
+If an eUE is operating in Secure Provisioning Flow, it MUST invalidate all Kerberos tickets (per [PKT-SEC1.5]).
+In addition, an eUE MUST generate the corresponding management event specified in [PKT-EUE-DATA]